moT01/freeCodeCamp/curriculum/challenges/english/19-akamai-cloud-practitioner/global-infrastructure-networking-and-content-delivery/understanding-akamais-intelligent-platform.md

 ---
 id: 64398f369761f307d9a1a825
-title: Understanding Akamai's Intelligent Platform
+title: Basic Input and Output Operations in C#
 challengeType: 11
 videoId: nLDychdBwUg
 dashedName: understanding-akamais-intelligent-platform